captn3m0/elibsrv/readme.txt

 3. Compile the indexing backend process.
 To do this, simply go to the elibsrv/backend directory, and type 'make'.
 This should compile you an 'elibsrv' binary executable file.

 4. Set up indexing to be performed on a periodical basis (via a crontab entry).
-Assuming you keep the elibsrv backend in /root/elibsrv/elibsrv, and you keep your EPUB ebooks in /srv/ebooks, and you store your configuration file in /etc/elibsrv.conf, then the cron entry you might want to add to your crontab could look like this:
+Assuming you keep the elibsrv backend in /root/elibsrv/elibsrv, and you keep your EPUB ebooks in /srv/ebooks, and you store your configuration file in /etc/elibsrv.conf, then the cron entry you might want to add to your crontab could look like one of these:

+0 *    * * *    root    find /srv/ebooks/ -iname '*.epub' | /root/elibsrv/elibsrv /etc/elibsrv.conf
-0 *    * * *    root    find /srv/ebooks/ -name *.epub | /root/elibsrv/elibsrv /etc/elibsrv.conf
+0 *    * * *    root    find /srv/ebooks/ -regextype posix-egrep -iregex '.*\.((epub)|(pdf))' | /root/elibsrv/elibsrv /etc/elibsrv.conf

 5. Copy all files and directories in frontend/* to your web directory root.
 If you will want to use "pretty URLs" (which is highly recommended for cross-browsers compatibility), then you will also have to rename the htaccess file to .htaccess (assuming you're running the Apache web server).